Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: EXPERIMENTS AND ANALYSIS

 The experiment is conducted on the two NVIDIA TITAN Xp GPUs and 128GB of CPU memory.
 We decompose 1000 images with 256$\times$256 resolution one by one and calculate the average calculation time.
 It takes about 2ms to decompose each image.

-\subsection{the role of the adversarial loss}
+\subsection{The role of the adversarial loss}

-As shown in Fig \ref{fig:adversarialloss}, if we do not give constraints on the low-frequency image $I_s$, it is difficult for the network to learn smartly to get a semantic low-frequency image we want.
-Without the distribution loss function, the high-frequency images learned by the network have too much semantic information, such as the distribution of colors-this is not high-frequency information.
-And low-frequency images loses a lot of semantic information.
+As shown in Fig \ref{fig:adversarialloss}(a), it is difficult for the network to learn to extract the semantic low-frequency content, if we do not impose constraints on the low-frequency image $I_s$.
+More crucially, low-frequency images tend to lose important semantic information.

+As shown in Fig \ref{fig:adversarialloss}(b), without the ${L}_{semantic}$ adversarial loss, the high-frequency images will contain some information that should not appear, such as the brightness, contrast, colors distribution and other semantic information, which are not high-frequency information.

-In order to allow the $semantic$ block to learn the real low-frequency information we want, we give it a hint that is the weak supervision loss.
-As in Equ. \ref{equ:adv}, we regard the down-sampled image $I_{down}$ as an approximate solution of the low-frequency image, so that the low-frequency image $I_s$ generated by the network follows the distribution of the low-frequency images.
+In order to allow the $semantic$ block to learn the useful low-frequency information, we guide it using weak supervision loss.
+As in Equ. \ref{equ:adv}, we regard the down-sampled image $I_{down}$ as an approximate solution of the low-frequency image, so that the low-frequency image $I_s$ generated by the network follows the distribution of low-frequency images.

+As shown in \ref{fig:adversarialloss}(c and d), the high-frequency images do not learn wrong low-frequency information, and the low-frequency images contain almost all low-frequency semantic information.

-\subsection{the details of the decomposed images}
+\subsection{The details of the decomposed images}

-Although the loss function of our high-frequency image is calculated with gradient map which is calculated by Laplacian operator.
-But the result of our high-frequency image is quiet different from the Laplacian gradient high-frequency image.

-As shown in Fig \ref{fig:decomposed}, we list the high-frequency images decomposed by the proposed decomposition network and the Laplacian operator.
-It can be seen that the Laplacian gradient images only extract part of the high-frequency information, and the image has a lot of noises.
+Although the loss function of our high-frequency image is calculated with reference to a gradient map produced by the Laplacian operator, there is some discrepancy between them.
+In Fig \ref{fig:decomposed}, we present the high-frequency images decomposed by the proposed decomposition network and the Laplacian operator.
+It can be seen that the Laplacian gradient images only extract part of the high-frequency information content, and the image has a lot of noise.

-The high-frequency image decomposed by our decomposition network not only retains almost all high-frequency information on the basis of the Laplacian gradient image, but also completely extracts the contour and detail information of the object.
-In addition, our high-frequency images have a certain degree of semantic recognition, and can clearly express the semantic features according to the outline of the objects.
+The high-frequency image decomposed by our decomposition network not only retains almost all high-frequency information content, but also extracts the object contour and other detailed information.
+Thus our high-frequency images contain a certain degree of semantic information for recognition.